 What Happens in a Redox Reaction?

 In a redox reaction, electrons move from one atom to another, which changes the oxidation number or state of the two atoms.
-The oxidation state of an element corresponds to the number of electrons that an atom loses, gains, or appears to use when joining with other atoms in compounds.
+The oxidation state of an element corresponds to the number of electrons an atom loses, gains, or appears to use when combining with other atoms in compounds.

-A half-reaction is the part of an overall reaction that represents, separately, either an oxidation or a reduction.
-Two half-reactions, including one oxidation and one reduction, are necessary to describe a redox reaction completely .
+A half-reaction is the part of an overall reaction that separately represents either an oxidation or a reduction.
+Two half-reactions, including one oxidation and one reduction, must describe a redox reaction completely .

 Cu2+ (aq.) + 2e– → Cu(0) (s)

 Here, the Cu2+ ion gains two electrons and is reduced to Cu (0).
 So, the above equation represents the reduction part of a redox reaction, and hence, it is called a redox half-reaction.